collabora/obs-gitlab-runner/README.md

 Before starting an upload, [branch](https://openbuildservice.org/help/manuals/obs-user-guide/art.obs.bg.html#sec.obsbg.uc.branchprj) the package to a new project, named with the value passed to the argument.
-Any uploads will now go to the branched project, and `generate-monitor` / `cleanup` will both used the branched project / package.
+Any uploads will now go to the branched project, and `generate-monitor` / `prune` will both used the branched project / package.
 This is particularly useful to run testing builds on MRs; you can create an OBS branch named after the MR's Git branch, and then builds can take place there without interfering with your main